sjregan/wp-zipline-simple-members-only/readme.txt

-=== Simple Members Only ===
+=== Zipline Simple Members Only ===

-Plugin Name: Simple Members Only
+Plugin Name: Zipline Simple Members Only
-Contributors: stevenfernandez
+Contributors: stevenfernandez,sam regan
-Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=fernandez.steven@gmail.com&item_name=Simple Members Only Wordpress Plugin Development&currency_code=GBP
-Tags: Simple Members Only, members plugin, members, members only, members area, members only website, members only blog
+Tags: Zipline Simple Members Only, members plugin, members, members only, members area, members only website, members only blog
-Author: Steven Fernandez
+Author: Steven Fernandez & Sam Regan
 Requires at least: 3.5
-Tested up to: 4.0
+Tested up to: 4.6
-Stable tag: 1.0.6
+Stable tag: 2.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-"Simple Members Only" is a simple way to make your whole website only viewable to members who are logged in.
+"Zipline Simple Members Only" is a simple way to make your whole website only viewable to members who are logged in.
 You will be able to assign a page where non-members are redirected or choose for all non-members to just be directed to the login page.
 Make your wordpress website a members only website in only a few clicks!

 == Installation ==